JohnF123-maker/SkillWagers/README.md

-# Peer2Pool - Skill-Based Gaming Platform (Beta)
+# SkillWagers - Skill-Based Gaming Platform (Beta)

 🚨 **BETA VERSION** - Currently in testing phase with simulated currency only.
 Real money features are disabled.

 A modern, secure gaming platform where players can create and accept skill-based challenges.
 Built with React, Node.js, and Firebase for a professional gaming experience.

-## 🎮 What is Peer2Pool?
+## 🎮 What is SkillWagers?

-Peer2Pool is a competitive gaming platform that allows players to:
+SkillWagers is a competitive gaming platform that allows players to:
 - **Create Challenges**: Set up gaming challenges with custom stakes and rules
 - **Accept Challenges**: Browse and join challenges that match your skill level
 - **Secure System**: Challenge system with dispute resolution